 This building was funded through the Bonds for Education program.

-The Block S on the Brickyard was changed to include the "N" and "C." Previously it has just had the letter "S," which caused Chancellor Oblinger to say "it looks like this is Stanford."
+The Block "S" on the Brickyard was changed to include the "N" and "C." Previously, it had the letter "S," which caused Chancellor Oblinger to say, "It looks like this is Stanford."

 The Dorothy and Roy Park Alumni Center opened on the southern shore of Lake Raleigh

-The North Carolina General Assembly appropriates funding for the planning of the new James B. Hunt Jr. Library, to be built on Centennial Campus.
+The North Carolina General Assembly appropriated funding for the planning of the new James B. Hunt Jr. Library to be built on Centennial Campus.

-Anchored by the College of Veterinary Medicine, the CBC is located on the corner of Hillsborough Street and Blue Ridge Road.
-It is home to the Randall B. Terry, Jr. Companion Animal Veterinary Medical Center, more than 60 corporate and government partners, and 73 academic units.
+Anchored by the College of Veterinary Medicine, the CBC was located on the corner of Hillsborough Street and Blue Ridge Road.
+It was home to the Randall B. Terry, Jr. Companion Animal Veterinary Medical Center, more than 60 corporate and government partners, and 73 academic units.

 The addition significantly increased the amount of office and classroom space for the College of Natural Resources.

-A major renovation of the east wing of the D. H. Hill Jr. Library was completed, featuring the Learning Commons, the Conservatory, the Special Collections Reading Room, and the Exhibit Gallery.
+A major renovation of the east wing of the D. H. Hill Jr. Library was completed, featuring the Learning Commons, the Conservatory, the Special Collections Reading Room, the Exhibit Gallery, and a Preservation Lab.
 The opening of the newly refurbished space coincided with the fifty-second anniversary of the dedication of the original building in 1955.

 The Golden LEAF Biomanufacturing Training and Education Center (BTEC) was established on Centennial Campus.
-The facility allows for simulation of biopharmaceutical products and packaging in a sterile environment.
+The facility allowed for simulation of biopharmaceutical products and packaging in a sterile environment.

-Racist and threatening graffiti, directed at (then) President-elect Barack Obama, was found in the Free Expression Tunnel.
-Because of the threats, the Secret Service was among those called to investigate.
-The four students responsible were identified and admitted to the act.
-The students issued an anonymous public apology.
-In response to the incident, which received international media attention, Chancellor Oblinger established the Campus Culture Task Force ...
+Racist and threatening graffiti directed at President-elect Barack Obama was found in the Free Expression Tunnel.
+The threats received international media attention and the Secret Service was called to investigate.
+The four students responsible were identified, admitted to the act, and issued an anonymous public apology.
+In response to the incident, Chancellor Oblinger established the Campus Culture Task Force Committee to discuss methods of improving the campus ...
 More

-SAS Hall is dedicated as the new home of the Departments of Mathematics and Statistics.
-The 119,000 square-foot building houses state-of-the-art classrooms, computer labs, tutorial centers and meeting and study space for students and faculty.
+SAS Hall was dedicated as the new home of the Departments of Mathematics and Statistics.
+The 119,000 square-foot building housed state-of-the-art classrooms, computer labs, tutorial centers and meeting and study space for students and faculty.

-The Center, originally called the Centennial Science Center, houses the FREEDM Center, as well as office and lab space.
-It is on Centennial Campus.
+The Center, originally called the Centennial Science Center, housed the FREEDM Center, as well as office and lab space on Centennial Campus.

 Poole was founder of Waste Industries USA, and he contributed $3 million to the project.

-College of Design Dean Marvin Malecha leads the design effort.
+College of Design Dean Marvin Malecha led the design effort.

 The trio of bronze wolf sculptures were created by artist Michael Stutz.